 Generate Tests From MsBuild

-To generate your code-behind files at compile time, simply add the SpecFlow.Tools.MsBuild.Generation nuget package to your project.
+We strongly recommend using MSBuild to generate your code-behind files.
+To do so, you simply need to add the SpecFlow.Tools.MsBuild.Generation nuget package to your project.

 TechTalk.SpecFlow.targets file defines a number of default options in the following section: